Women‘s Leadership & Mentoring Program

 What is the Women's Leadership and Mentoring Program (WLMP)?

-In collaboration with senior administrators and faculty at Virginia Tech, the Women’s Center is delighted to sponsor the 2018-19 VT Women’s Leadership and Mentoring Program (WLMP).
-Entering its 11th year, this program provides a cohort-based experience for post-masters professionals in a series of sessions on topics related to professional development.
+In collaboration with senior administrators and faculty at Virginia Tech, the Women’s Center is delighted to sponsor the 2019-20 VT Women’s Leadership and Mentoring Program (WLMP).
+Entering its 13th year in 2020, this program provides a cohort-based experience for post-masters professionals in a series of sessions on topics related to professional development.
 The WLMP is specifically designed for women who are [aspiring] higher education administrators and wish to gain leadership knowledge and experience.

 Each session is taught by a senior administrator and the topics include management of personnel, budget, governance and institutional decision-making, supervision, performance planning and evaluation, team-building and collaboration, career development, government relations, and other topics that the group may identify.
 Organized sessions may be supplemented by brown-bag opportunities to learn more about issues and topics of interest to the group.